Wedding photography - what a wonderful once in a lifetime experience. It certainly is, and here's why.

-Imagine for a moment that you are looking at a camera lens in the process of being photographed by a person you met moments before, and that person doesn't inspire you, perhaps you are indifferent to them, maybe they even irritate you when they do what they do ... how do you imagine that image will turn out?
+Imagine for a moment that you are looking at a camera lens in the process of being photographed by a photographer you met moments before.
+And that person doesn't inspire you, perhaps you are indifferent to them, maybe they even irritate you when they do what they do.
+How do you imagine that image will turn out?

 Now, imagine that the person behind the lens has already spent some time with you, helping to plan your wedding day timeline, they make you laugh, feel good about yourself, inspire confidence ... imagine how will that image will turn out.

 The important thing to take away from this is that the relationship you have with your wedding photographer will have a direct correlation to the images that they produce for you, the expressions that they are able to draw from you.
 It's a critical factor in the success of your shoot.

 Make sure you like your photographer, a lot.
 I know many photographers in Detroit for example - some are very talented and great to work with, some not as much, Be thorough in your research.

 But let's not make it all business.
 A wedding should be a fun day.
 After all, you have meticulously planned it, so you certainly should enjoy it.
 A bride and groom this past weekend reminded me of my previous Goofball Hugh series.
 "We want to do one" they exclaimed, "and we have an idea!"
 And here's the shot.